Autodesk-Forge/forge-tutorial-postman/DA4ACAD/instructions/before_you_begin.md

     2. Drag the file you downloaded in step 1 to the area marked **Drop files here**.

-## 3. Get an AutoCAD CRX plug-in

-- | Download the AutoCAD CRX plug-in, *command.dll* (and all other files required for this tutorial) from the [*tutorial_data* folder of this repository](../tutorial_data)
-  | This CRX implements a command named **TEST**, which extracts the layer names of the current drawing and saves those names to a text file.

 [:rewind:](../readme.md "readme.md")  [:arrow_forward:](task-1.md "Next task")